ma7amed123x/Employee-Management-System/README.md

 ## 📋 Overview

 This application provides a simple and intuitive interface to manage employee information.
-It demonstrates core Spring Boot concepts including MVC architecture, JPA/Hibernate integration, and RESTful API design.
+It demonstrates core Spring Boot concepts including MVC architecture, JPA/Hibernate integration, and CRUD API design.

 ## ✨ Features